 Easing Disaster-Caused Stress

 Talk to someone and seek professional help for disaster-caused stress.
 The following are ways to ease post-disaster stress:

 - Talk with someone about your feelings - anger, sorrow, and other emotions - even though it may be difficult.

 - Seek help from professional counselors who deal with post-disaster stress.

-- Do not hold yourself responsible for the disastrous event or be frustrated because you feel you cannot help directly in the rescue work.
+- Do not feel responsible for the disaster or get frustrated because you cannot help directly during rescue efforts.

 - Take steps to promote your own physical and emotional healing by healthy eating, rest, exercise, relaxation, and meditation.